Solomonic/theming.jekyll.yenza_de/_posts/2015-11-17-cms-wordpress-joomla-drupal-django-typo3-plone.markdown

 #####Get it, it's FREE!

 Thanks to the open-source community, countless night-time hours of "moonshining" from geeks and nerds all around the world, we have a big varity of different free CMS solutions now and in many different Programming Languages such as PHP, Perl, Python or Ruby, serving the majority of websites on the internet today.
-They became so popular because the software itself is free and Re-seller promised that anybody able to write a document with MS WORD can maintain their own website/blog without knowing anything about HTML and with no need to hire an expert for making future updates.
+They became very popular because the software itself is free and advertised as the easiest access into the online world.
+There is no need to learn HTML, that convinced at least all of my early customers.
 **All is great then, right?** Problem solved, case closed?

 ###Actually .... problems to expect from your CMS